spencerbertsch1/AI/MazeWorld/report.md

 5. In addition to understanding how to represent the state space for the problem, understanding the right way to represent the heuristic is for multi-robot search is a key to success.
 There are many admissible or consistent heuristic that can be used for a simple two-dimensional puzzle such as this, but an example of a monotonic (consistent) heuristic that I used was the mean manhattan distance for all robots to all goals.
+This was crucial for success in the multi-robot search problem: the heuristic needs to reflect all robots and all goals, not an iteration of each robot and its respective goal!
 Remember that monotonicity or consistency just means that the heuristic at any node *n* is not greater than the heuristic at the next node *n'* plus the cost of reaching *n'*.

 <p align="center">
     h(n) ≤ h(n') + c